 You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

-An insider sold Endo International shares recently, but they didn’t buy any.
-And even if we look to the last year, we didn’t see any purchases.
-Insider ownership isn’t particularly high, so this analysis makes us cautious about the company.
-We’re in no rush to buy!
+It doesn't really mean much that no insider has traded Endo International shares in the last quarter.
+The insider transactions at Endo International are not inspiring us to buy.
+And usually insiders own more stock in the company, according to our data.
 If you are like me, you may want to think about whether this company will grow or shrink.
 Luckily, you can check this free report showing analyst forecasts for its future.

 But note: Endo International may not be the best stock to buy.
 So take a peek at this free list of interesting companies with high ROE and low debt.